Credential Service

 Typically a VC has a lifecycle comprised of the following events:

-• The VC is pushed from an Issuer, where a thorough consent and Issuer verification mechanism is important to protect the Holder from receiving unsolicited content by unknown issuers.
-These mechanisms are important to avoid the next era of spam.
+The VC is pushed from an Issuer.
+Here, a thorough consent and Issuer verification mechanism is important to protect the Holder from receiving unsolicited content by unknown Issuers.

 Last updated